Thomas-George-T/Forecasting-Healthcare-Costs/README.md

 # Regression on Personal Health Data

-## Aim

 Predicting the cost of treatment and insurance using regression by leveraging personal health data.

 ## Motivation
-Hi all, This is my first notebook.
+This is my first notebook.
 I am trying to perform Exploratory Data Analysis (EDA) and linear regression on personal health data.
 Any feedback and constructive criticism is appreciated.
 The personal heath data is hosted on Kaggle.
 Link: https://www.kaggle.com/mirichoi0218/insurance

 ## Table of contents
 1. [Components](https://github.com/Thomas-George-T/Linear-Regression-on-Personal-Health-Data#Components)